thinknovelty/Sidenotes/README.md

 picr error codes:
 -----------------
-0 - no error is present.
+00 - no error is present.
-1 - failed to login.
+01 - failed to login.
-2 - failed to register patron.
+02 - failed to register patron.
-3 - failed the verifcation process.
+03 - failed the verifcation process.
+04 - failed to save configurations.

 Current API calls:
 ----------------------------
 localhost/register/ 					-used to register a new patron.
 Calltype: POST
 POST Variables:
 	email = example@gmail.com;